Amputation Claims Solicitors

 Because amputations are life-changing injuries, they tend to attract the highest level of injury compensation.
 We have a proven track record of securing seven-figure settlements for our clients, enabling them to live comfortably and independently following their amputation injury.

-Our amputation claim experts
+Expert amputation claim solicitors

 Partners Ben Posford and Robert Aylott lead in this area.
 Ben acts exclusively for claimants who have suffered life-changing injuries of the utmost severity, including amputations, and regularly contributes to the national media on the importance of rehabilitation and access to justice for amputees and other severe injury victims.

 Rob is an amputation specialist and head of major trauma at the firm.
-He has helped hundreds of victims of accidents and medical negligence secure high-value compensation for their injuries.
-He deals with claims worth several million pounds.
+He has helped hundreds of accident and medical negligence victims secure high-value compensation for their injuries.

 Support for living with the loss of a limb